For: Senior Marketing Executives, Content Strategy Professionals

 To achieve enterprise goals, organizations look for opportunities to improve integration, alignment and synergies to realize efficiency that come from economies of scale.
 This has been famously missing when it comes to marketing, sales and content.

-In the recent annual research Content Marketing Institute Marketing Profs, only 43% of respondents indicated they have “a documented content strategy.”
+A minimum of organizations report having a documented content strategy.
 But what does that really mean?
 Is it really strategy, or do people misinterpret this as “plans”?
-(See blog post What is Strategy? which reference Michael Porter and McKinsey perspectives on strategy) And strategy for what?
+(See blog post What is Strategy? which references Michael Porter and McKinsey perspectives on strategy) And strategy for what?
 A content project, website, marketing program — or is it truly an enterprise content strategy?
+(See reference to Information and Content Strategy Assessment Service below).

 Enterprise managers need to drive alignment and content operations efficiency through a comprehensive strategy.